wombleton/gitlaw-nz/acts/B/Bills of Exchange Act 1908.md

 *   Subject to the provisions of this Act, where a bill has been dishonoured by non-acceptance or by non-payment, notice of dishonour must be given to the drawer and each indorser, and any drawer or indorser to whom such notice is not given is discharged to the extent that he is prejudiced by the omission:

-    Provided that---
+    provided that---

-    *   (a) Where a bill is dishonoured by non-acceptance, and notice of dishonour is not given, the rights of a holder in due course subsequent to the omission shall not be prejudiced by the omission:
+    *   (a) where a bill is dishonoured by non-acceptance, and notice of dishonour is not given, the rights of a holder in due course subsequent to the omission shall not be prejudiced by the omission:

-    *   (b) Where a bill is dishonoured by non-acceptance, and due notice of dishonour is given, it shall not be necessary to give notice of a subsequent dishonour by non-payment unless the bill has in the meantime been accepted.
+    *   (b) where a bill is dishonoured by non-acceptance, and due notice of dishonour is given, it shall not be necessary to give notice of a subsequent dishonour by non-payment unless the bill has in the meantime been accepted.

     Compare: 1883 No 8 s 48

-    This section was amended, as from 1 January 1980, by section [4(4)][124] Bills of Exchange Amendment Act 1979 (1979 No 3) by inserting the words ""to the extent that he is prejudiced by the omission"".
+    Section 48: replaced, on 1 January 1980, by [section 4(4)][122] of the Bills of Exchange Amendment Act 1979 (1979 No 3).

 ##### 49 Rules as to notice of dishonour

 *   Notice of dishonour in order to be valid and effectual must be given in accordance with the following rules:

-    *   (a) The notice must be given by or on behalf of the holder, or by or on behalf of an indorser who, at the time of giving it, is himself liable on the bill.
+    *   (a) the notice must be given by or on behalf of the holder, or by or on behalf of an indorser who, at the time of giving it, is himself liable on the bill.

-    *   (b) Notice of dishonour may be given by an agent either in his own name or in the name of any party entitled to give notice, whether that party is his principal or not.
+    *   (b) notice of dishonour may be given by an agent either in his own name or in the name of any party entitled to give notice, whether that party is his principal or not.

-    *   (c) Where the notice is given by or on behalf of the holder, it enures for the benefit of all subsequent holders and all prior indorsers having a right of recourse against the party to whom it is given.
+    *   (c) where the notice is given by or on behalf of the holder, it enures for the benefit of all subsequent holders and all prior indorsers having a right of recourse against the party to whom it is given.

-    *   (d) Where notice is given by or on behalf of an indorser entitled to give notice as hereinbefore provided, it enures for the benefit of the holder and all indorsers subsequent to the party to whom notice is given.
+    *   (d) where notice is given by or on behalf of an indorser entitled to give notice as hereinbefore provided, it enures for the benefit of the holder and all indorsers subsequent to the party to whom notice is given.

-    *   (e) The notice may be given either in writing or by personal communication, and may be given in any terms sufficient to identify the bill, and intimating that the bill has been dishonoured by non-acceptance or non-payment.
+    *   (e) the notice may be given either in writing or by personal communication, and may be given in any terms sufficient to identify the bill, and intimating that the bill has been dishonoured by non-acceptance or non-payment.

-    *   (f) The return of a dishonoured bill to the drawer or an indorser is in point of form deemed a sufficient notice of dishonour.
+    *   (f) the return of a dishonoured bill to the drawer or an indorser is in point of form deemed a sufficient notice of dishonour.

-    *   (g) A written notice need not be signed, and an insufficient written notice may be supplemented and made valid by verbal communication.
+    *   (g) a written notice need not be signed, and an insufficient written notice may be supplemented and made valid by verbal communication.

-    *   (h) A misdescription of the bill shall not vitiate the notice unless the party to whom the notice is given is in fact misled thereby.
+    *   (h) a misdescription of the bill shall not vitiate the notice unless the party to whom the notice is given is in fact misled thereby.

-    *   (i) Where notice of dishonour is required to be given to any person, it may be given either to the party himself or to his agent in that behalf.
+    *   (i) where notice of dishonour is required to be given to any person, it may be given either to the party himself or to his agent in that behalf.

-    *   (j) Where the drawer or indorser is dead, and the party giving notice is aware of the fact, the notice must be given to an executor or administrator of the deceased, if any, and if by the exercise of reasonable diligence he can be found.
+    *   (j) where the drawer or indorser is dead, and the party giving notice is aware of the fact, the notice must be given to an executor or administrator of the deceased, if any, and if by the exercise of reasonable diligence he can be found.

-    *   (k) Where the drawer or indorser is bankrupt, notice may be given either to the party himself or to his assignee.
+    *   (k) where the drawer or indorser is bankrupt, notice may be given either to the party himself or to his assignee.

-    *   (ka) Where the drawer or indorser is a body corporate that is being wound up, notice may be given either to the body corporate itself or to the liquidator:
+    *   (ka) where the drawer or indorser is a body corporate that is being wound up, notice may be given either to the body corporate itself or to the liquidator:

-    *   (l) Where there are more than 2 drawers or indorsers, who are not partners, notice must be given to each of them, unless one of them has authority to receive such notice on behalf of the others.
+    *   (l) where there are more than 2 drawers or indorsers, who are not partners, notice must be given to each of them, unless one of them has authority to receive such notice on behalf of the others.

-    *   (m) The notice may be given as soon as the bill is dishonoured, and must be given within a reasonable time thereafter.
+    *   (m) the notice may be given as soon as the bill is dishonoured, and must be given within a reasonable time thereafter.

-    *   (n) In the absence of special circumstances notice is not deemed to have been given within a reasonable time unless---
+    *   (n) in the absence of special circumstances notice is not deemed to have been given within a reasonable time unless---

-        *   (i) Where the person giving and the person to receive notice reside in the same place, the notice is given or sent off in time to reach the latter on the day after the dishonour of the bill:
+        *   (i) where the person giving and the person to receive notice reside in the same place, the notice is given or sent off in time to reach the latter on the day after the dishonour of the bill:

-        *   (ii) Where the person giving and the person to receive notice reside in different places, the notice is sent off on the day after the dishonour of the bill, if there is a post at a convenient hour on that day, and, if there is no such post on that day, then by the next post thereafter.
+        *   (ii) where the person giving and the person to receive notice reside in different places, the notice is sent off on the day after the dishonour of the bill, if there is a post at a convenient hour on that day, and, if there is no such post on that day, then by the next post thereafter.

-    *   (o) Where a bill when dishonoured is in the hands of an agent, he may either himself give notice to the parties liable on the bill, or he may give notice to his principal.
+    *   (o) where a bill when dishonoured is in the hands of an agent, he may either himself give notice to the parties liable on the bill, or he may give notice to his principal.
 If he gives notice to his principal, he must do so within the same time as if he were the holder; and the principal, upon receipt of such notice, has himself the same time for giving notice as if the agent had been an independent holder.

-    *   (p) Where a party to a bill receives due notice of dishonour, he has after the receipt of such notice the same period of time for giving notice to antecedent parties that the holder has after the dishonour.
+    *   (p) where a party to a bill receives due notice of dishonour, he has after the receipt of such notice the same period of time for giving notice to antecedent parties that the holder has after the dishonour.

-    *   (q) Where a notice of dishonour is duly addressed and posted, the sender is deemed to have given due notice of dishonour notwithstanding any miscarriage by the post office.
+    *   (q) where a notice of dishonour is duly addressed and posted, the sender is deemed to have given due notice of dishonour notwithstanding any miscarriage by the post office.

     Compare: 1883 No 8 s 49

-    Paragraph (ka) was inserted, as from 1 January 1980, by section 8 Bills of Exchange Amendment Act 1979 (1979 No 3).
+    Section 49(ka): inserted, on 1 January 1980, by section 8 of the Bills of Exchange Amendment Act 1979 (1979 No 3).

 ##### 50 Excuses for want of notice and delay